Emmanuel-obiora/MyPortfolio-About-me-/README.md

 ## Introduction

 Obiora is a graduate of Computer Engineering from Enugu State University of SCience and Technology, Enugu state, Nigeria.
 The web pages contains details of few works done from simple algorithm to complex UI design with an enabled means of communication through JavaScript and other improved technologies in relation to JavaScript.
 Furthermore, details about Obiora can be perused in the about section, then projects accomplished are documented at the projects section while contact details are on the contact page.
-Finally this portfolio website is developed with the users in minds, hence all iteractiveness required are put in place.
+Finally this portfolio website is developed with the users in minds, hence all interactiveness required are put in place.

 ## Technologies